samuelefonio/New-Projects/Academical projects/R project 1/Description.md

+# Description

-This Problem set was focused on the application of PCA to a small dataset.
+These files are the product of a Problem set focused on the application of PCA to a small given dataset.
 The aims of the exercises were:

 - Detecting univariate and multivariate outlier;